Cultural outings organised by the association in 2024

 Port-Marly: guided tour of the Château de Monte-Cristo.

-At the height of his fame after the success of "The Three Musketeers", Alexandre Dumas had a Renaissance-inspired château built on the hill of Port-Marly.
-The English-style park, with grottoes, rockeries and waterfalls, is also home to the neo-Gothic 'Château d'If', where the writer took refuge to work.
+At the height of his fame following the success of *The Three Musketeers*, Alexandre Dumas had a Renaissance-inspired château built on the hill at Port-Marly.
+The English-style park, featuring grottos, rockeries and waterfalls, is also home to the neo-Gothic *Château d’If*, where the writer would retreat to work.

-St-Germain-en-Laye: guided tour of the Maurice Denis departmental museum.
+St-Germain-en-Laye: guided tour of the Maurice Denis Departmental Museum.

-Around the museum, sculptures by Antoine Bourdelle dominate a vast terraced garden.
+Surrounding the museum, sculptures by Antoine Bourdelle dominate a vast terraced garden.

 ▪▪▪ A day in Thiérache